axeptia/customer-data-exporter/src/AxeptiaExporter.Console/Readme.md

 ## Where to find the exported data

-Important: If you run with the "real" parameter value set, then the files will only be stored in the system for a short period, until it's been uploaded to Axeptia.
-Run with test parameter, to prevent automatic uploading of files to Axeptia.
+Important: If you run it with `--run real`, then the files will only be stored in the system for a short period, until it's been uploaded to Axeptia.
+Use `--run test` to prevent automatic uploading of files to Axeptia.

 The job exports files to the `data` directory located where the program is located.